SacBase/cmake-common/README.md

     which check for supported features in `sac2c`.
 The results are intended to be exposed via the generated `config.h` file.

+  * `build-sac2c-module.cmake` provides macros to create targets to build SaC modules (with dependency resolution provided by `resolve-sac2c-dependencies.cmake`)

+  * `build-sac2c-progam.cmake` provides macros to create targets to build SaC programs (with dependency resolution provided by `resolve-sac2c-dependencies.cmake`)

+  * `sac2c-prog-with-versions.cmake` provides macros to create targets to build SaC programs that make use of an external *version* config.
+Precise details of what this is is explained within the cmake file.

   * `misc-macros.cmake` contains a miscellaneous collection of functions and macros.
 Further details on what these functions do is given as comments within.